frontenddogma/web-development-glossary/manuscript/s.md

 : The results web page(s) of a search engine, in response to a search query.

 Searching
 : A research and navigation strategy.
-The other of the two major ways of interacting with the Web, the other one being browsing or surfing.
+One of the two major ways of interacting with the Web, the other one being browsing or surfing.

 Section 508
 : United States accessibility regulations. ℹ︎&nbsp;[section508.gov](https://www.section508.gov/)